Table of Contents

 - Click the three dots icon against each search engine for additional options.

-- These additional options include “Make default” (to make that search engine the default one), Edit (to change the name or URL) and Remove from list (delete search engine).
+- These additional options include “Make default” (to make that search engine the default one), Edit (to change the name or URL) and Remove from the list (delete search engine).

 As the name suggests, this section allows you to manage how Google Assistant works on your Chromebook.